Course information for SYDE 556/750, taught Fal 2022.

 All lecture notes and assignments are available on github.
 The lecture notes will be posted there before each class.
 While everything is available earlier on github, all material is subject to change until it is explicitly linked from the github README.

 The final project for the course consists of picking a neurobiological system and building a model for it.
+Projects are mandatory for 750 and optional (in place of the final assignment) for 556 (max group size of 2).
 There is a list of possible projects, expectations for the project and more info at this link, but is not intended to be comprehensive, so feel free to come up with your own ideas.
-Please have your projects approved by Oct 28th.
-To do so, you will need to submit a short summary of your project by Oct 21st.
+Please have your projects approved by Oct 21st.
+To do so, you will need to submit a short summary of your project earlier.
 Have a look at this document for more information

 It is suggested that the project report is in the format discussed in chapter 1 of the book (see pp. 19-23; i.e., System Description, Design Specification, Implementation), see the project page for details.